 While paying a reasonable price for your score is good, getting it for free is even better.

-As credit scoring has become more important, widely known and talked about, many lenders have found that offering free scores is a great way to get and keep customers.
+As credit scoring has become more widely known and talked about, many lenders have found that offering free scores is a great way to get and keep customers.

 Several credit card issuers offer free monthly scores and reports if you’re a customer, and some offer them even if you aren’t.
 Examples of the latter are Capital One (CreditWise), Chase (Credit Journey) and Discover (Credit Scorecard).
 You can also get a free FICO score from Experian.

 Some of these free options may provide you with reports from only one credit bureau — and may provide you with your VantageScore instead of your FICO score.
 For example, CreditWise uses your TransUnion report and Credit Journey uses Experian, both of which provide VantageScores.
-On the other hand, the Discover Credit Scorecard uses Experian and gives you your FICO score.
+On the other hand, the Discover Credit Scorecard uses TransUnion and gives you your FICO score.

-A relative newcomer to the scoring world (as opposed to FICO), VantageScore has proved to be a worthy addition.
+A relative newcomer to the scoring world (compared to FICO), VantageScore has proved to be a worthy addition.
 While there are a few key differences in how the scores are calculated, both give consumers a good idea of where they stand in the credit world.
 And knowing where you stand is half the battle.

 Yet another resource for free FICO scores is the FICO Score Open Access program, which allows certain lenders’ customers to view their scores and learn about the factors affecting them.
 Participants include more than 200 banks, credit card issuers, auto lenders and mortgage lenders.